Oliver-Goth/SD-Exam-Project-Gateway/README.md

 ### Financial Microservice

-To run only the tests related to the Financial Service, navigate to the `financial-service` directory and execute the following command:
+To run only the tests related to the Financial Service, navigate to the `financial-service` directory and execute the command below, but the tests are also run automatically in the pipeline:

 * mvn test